nuztalgia/bot-ui-kitty/README.md

 This will create an [editable installation] of `bot-ui-kitty` in your current environment.
-Any changes you make to the code will immediately take effect, so using a [virtual env] is highly recommended.
+Any changes you make to the code will immediately take effect, so using a [virtual env] is highly recommended!

 [editable installation]:
   https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs